 Probably the second-most common type of insurance we quote for residents of Miami is auto insurance.
 Home insurance being the first.
 But it’s not just for residents.
 Business owners in Miami can also count on us for a competitive commercial auto insurance quote.
 Either way, EVERYONE wants to know how they can save on auto insurance.

 One thing you should know first and foremost is that the “call, click, and save” era of car insurance may be hurting you in the long run.
 Shopping online and naming your own price could get you a low rate but eventually it may hurt you if you drop your coverage levels.
-One of our team leaders, Kagen Cooksley will teach you how to save money on auto insurance.

 1. Keep coverage at appropriate levels.
 Insurance companies will start to see you as someone that does not value a product if you keep very low coverage levels, so over time keeping coverage levels higher will net you better discounts.